 - Low carbohydrate: under 130g of carbs

-How do carbohydrates affect the body?
+How carbohydrates affect the body?

 Carbohydrates, as do proteins and fats, provide energy so they help to fuel the body.

-blood sugar levels occurs to a greater or lesser extent according to the carbohydrate.
+blood sugar levels occurs to a greater or lesser extent according to the amount of carbohydrate.

 By reducing carbohydrate intake, you can help to reduce the rise in blood glucose levels after meals.